deadprogram/thingscon2018/README.md

-# Computer Vision Using Go and OpenCV 3
+# Computer Vision and IoT

-## Talk given at GothamGo 2018
+## Workshop given at ThingsCon 2018

 Copyright 2018 Ron Evans.

-Licensed under Apache 2.0 license.
+Other included content copyright of their respective holders.